Maleate isomerase

-In enzymology, a maleate isomerase, or maleate cis-tran isomerase, is a member of the Asp/Glu racemase superfamily discovered in bacteria.
+In enzymology, a maleate isomerase, or maleate cis-trans isomerase, is a member of the Asp/Glu racemase superfamily discovered in bacteria.
 It is responsible for catalyzing cis-trans isomerization of the C2-C3 double bond in maleate to produce fumarate, which is a critical intermediate in citric acid cycle.
 The presence of an exogenous mercaptan is required for catalysis to happen.